 As the primary surgeon involved in Mary Jo Buttafuoco’s miraculous facial reanimation surgery following a devastating gunshot wound to the face, Dr. Azizzadeh was a featured guest on The Oprah Winfrey Show.
 He is the only facial nerve specialist to be featured on the show.
 Additionally, Dr. Azizzadeh has been asked to contribute to The New York Times, People magazine, Discovery Health, and The Doctors television show, among others, for his distinct expertise in the field.

-In addition to his surgical practice, Dr. Azizzadeh is extremely active in several different humanitarian causes, including the Global Smile Foundation and the Facial Paralysis & Bell’s Palsy Foundation, which he founded in 2009.
+In addition to his surgical practice, Dr. Azizzadeh is active in several different humanitarian causes.
+These include the Global Smile Foundation, which provides medical care to cleft palate patients in underserved areas around the world, and the Facial Paralysis & Bell’s Palsy Foundation, which he founded in 2009.

 F.A.Q.
 About Moebius Syndrome